Ashrafur93/pilgrims-pursuits/README.md

   - [Wireframes](Wireframes)

 ## User Stories

+- The user stories were created by [Microsoft Copilot](https://copilot.microsoft.com/) using the pattern of "As a ** I want to ** so that I can **", alongside further commands to Copilot to refine them, including editing some user stories entirely.

 1. As a Visitor, I want to register an account so that I can access the blog site features.
 2. As a Registered User, I want to log in so that I can access my account and post comments.